-Messaging extensions allow users to interact with your web service through buttons and forms in the Microsoft Teams client.
-They can search, or initiate actions, in an external system from the compose message area, the command box, or directly from a message.
-You can then send the results of that interaction back to the Microsoft Teams client, typically in the form of a richly formatted card.
+Messaging extensions allow the users to interact with your web service through buttons and forms in the Microsoft Teams client.
+They can search or initiate actions in an external system from the compose message area, the command box, or directly from a message.
+You can send back the results of that interaction to the Microsoft Teams client in the form of a richly formatted card.
 This document gives an overview of the messaging extension, tasks performed under different scenarios, working of messaging extension, action and search commands, and link unfurling.

-A messaging extension consists of a web service you host and your app manifest which defines where your web service can be invoked from in the Microsoft Teams client.
-They take advantage of the Bot Framework's messaging schema and secure communication protocol, so you'll also need to register your web service as a bot in the Bot Framework.
-Although you can create your web service completely by hand, we recommend you take advantage of the Bot Framework SDK to make working with the protocol simpler.
+A messaging extension consists of a web service that you host and an app manifest, which defines where your web service is invoked from in the Microsoft Teams client.
+The web service takes advantage of the Bot Framework's messaging schema and secure communication protocol, so you must register your web service as a bot in the Bot Framework.

-In the app manifest for your Microsoft Teams app you'll define a single messaging extension with up to ten different commands.
-Each command defines a type (action or search), and the locations in the client it can be invoked from (compose message area, command bar, and/or message).
-Once invoked, your web service will receive an HTTPS message with a JSON payload including all the relevant information.
-You'll respond with a JSON payload, letting the Teams client know what interaction to enable next.
+In the app manifest for Microsoft Teams app, a single messaging extension is defined with up to ten different commands.
+Each command defines a type, such as action or search and the locations in the client from where it is invoked.
+The invoke locations are compose message area, command bar, and message.
+On invoke, the web service receives an HTTPS message with a JSON payload including all the relevant information.
+Respond with a JSON payload, allowing the Teams client to know the next interaction to enable.

 Types of messaging extension commands

-The type of messaging extension commands, action command and search command.
+There are two types of messaging extension commands, action command and search command.
 The messaging extension command type defines the UI elements and interaction flows available to your web service.
-Some interactions, like authentication and configuration, are available for both types of commands.
+Some interactions, such as authentication and configuration are available for both types of commands.

-Action commands allow you present your users with a modal popup to collect or display information.
-When they submit the form, your web service can respond by inserting a message into the conversation directly, or by inserting a message into the compose message area and allowing the user to submit the message.
-You can even chain multiple forms together for more complex workflows.
+Action commands are used to present the users with a modal popup to collect or display information.
+When the user submits the form, your web service responds by inserting a message into the conversation directly or by inserting a message into the compose message area.
+After that the user can submit the message.
+You can chain multiple forms together for more complex workflows.

-They can be triggered from the compose message area, the command box, or from a message.
-When invoked from a message, the initial JSON payload sent to your bot will include the entire message it was invoked from.
+The action commands are triggered from the compose message area, the command box, or from a message.
+When the command is invoked from a message, the initial JSON payload sent to your bot includes the entire message it was invoked from.
 The following image displays the messaging extension action command task module:

-Search commands allow your users to search an external system for information (either manually through a search box, or by pasting a link to a monitored domain into the compose message area), then insert the results of the search into a message.
-In the most basic search command flow, the initial invoke message will include the search string the user submitted.
-You'll respond with a list of cards and card previews.
-The Teams client will render the card previews in a list for the end user to select from.
-When the user selects a card, the full-size card will be inserted into the compose message area.
+Search commands allow the users to search an external system for information either manually through a search box, or by pasting a link to a monitored domain into the compose message area, and insert the results of the search into a message.
+In the most basic search command flow, the initial invoke message includes the search string that the user submitted.
+You respond with a list of cards and card previews.
+The Teams client renders a list of card previews for the user.
+When the user selects a card from the list, the full-size card is inserted into the compose message area.

-You also have to option to invoke your service when a URL is pasted in the compose message area.
-This functionality, known as link unfurling, allows you to subscribe to receive an invoke when URLs containing a particular domain are pasted into the compose message area.
+A web service is invoked when a URL is pasted in the compose message area.
+This functionality is known as link unfurling.
+You can subscribe to receive an invoke when URLs containing a particular domain are pasted into the compose message area.
 Your web service can "unfurl" the URL into a detailed card, providing more information than the standard website preview card.
-You can even add buttons to allow your users to immediately take action without leaving the Microsoft Teams client.
+You can add buttons to allow the users to immediately take action without leaving the Microsoft Teams client.
 The following images display link unfurling feature when a link is pasted in messaging extension: